How To Get Rid Of Fleas On Puppies

 That’s why putting your puppy on an effective flea and tick treatment is simply a no-brainer.

-When can puppies start flea treatments?
+When can puppies start flea treatment?

 The most important thing is to put your puppy on a flea and tick preventative — but only if they’re at least 8 weeks old.
-“Most flea treatments are labeled for dogs starting at … 8 weeks of age,” Dr. Elfenbein said. “[And] often there is a weight requirement.”
+“Most flea treatments are labeled for dogs starting at … 8 weeks of age,” Dr. Elfenbein said.

-If your puppy is too young or small to start a flea treatment, the best thing to do is bathe your young puppy with some good old Dawn dish soap.
+If your puppy’s too young or small to start a flea treatment, the best thing to do is bathe your young puppy with some good old Dawn dish soap.
 “Very young puppies should be bathed if you suspect fleas,” Dr. Elfenbein said.
 “Dawn dish soap, the same stuff used to save oiled wildlife, will also kill fleas and is safe for pets.”

 Keep in mind that you shouldn’t bathe your puppy with Dawn soap more than every two weeks, and you shouldn’t use it as normal shampoo if your pup is flea-free.
 Overuse can cause your puppy’s skin to become irritated.